Generalized Multiple Importance Sampling: Applying the MIS Schemes

 \subsection{\emph{A priori} partition approach}

 The extra computational cost of some MIS schemes occurs because each sample must be evaluated in more than one proposal $q_n$, or even in all of the available proposals (e.g. the MIS scheme $\Nc$).
-In order to propose a framework that limits the number of proposal evaluations, let us first define a partition of the set of the indexes of all proposals, $\{1,\ldots,N\}$, into $P$ disjoint subsets of $L$ elements (indexes), $\mathcal{J}_p$ with $p=1,\ldots,P$, s.t.
+In order to limit the number of proposal evaluations, let us first define a partition of the set of the indexes of all proposals, $\{1,\ldots,N\}$, into $P$ disjoint subsets of $L$ elements (indexes), $\mathcal{J}_p$ with $p=1,\ldots,P$, s.t.